🇬🇧 SHARE FAR AND WIDE 🇬🇧

 Darren Grimes’ total exoneration leaves the Electoral Commission with huge questions to answer | BrexitCentral

-The Electoral Commission finally confirmed last Friday that it will not be appealing the judgment against it in July that cleared Brexit campaigner – and former BrexitCentral Deputy Editor – Darren Grimes of electoral offences.
+The Electoral Commission finally confirmed last Friday that it will not be appealing the judgement against it in July that cleared Brexit campaigner – and former BrexitCentral Deputy Editor – Darren Grimes of electoral offences.
 Despite his complete exoneration, Darren’s successful appeal against the findings of the Commission has been widely (and in some quarters …